adithyan-css/bug-copilot/README.md

 # Bug Copilot

+> **Track-1 Alignment:** Bug report analyzer with live ticket feeds and report generation for longer horizons

 **Bug Copilot** is a live bug report analyzer built using **Pathway’s streaming engine**.

 It enables **real-time monitoring** of bug tickets and dynamically updates bug severity, priorities, and reports as new information arrives — ensuring decisions are always based on the latest system state.